 Running licensed premises

 When reopening your licensed premises, consider the following:

 - Ensure you have a robust arrangement for queuing customers outside your venue.
 Provide notices, floor markings and barriers along queue lines where necessary, and have staff watch the queue.

 - If you play music in your venue, keep it at a background level only.
 If people need to raise their voice over the music, it is too loud.

 - If you show televised sport, include in your risk assessment how you will mitigate the risks and what safety measures you will install.
 The government discourages showing televised sport because of the increased risk of disease transmission.

 - Check outside spaces often, including smoking areas.
 Be alert for customers pushing tables together.

 - If you have a Cambac radio, please communicate with each other as well as with CCTV and the police.
 Let each other know when you are closing, so others can prepare for a potential increase in custom.

 Remember to record each customer's name and phone number, the date and time of their visit, and their departure time if possible.
-You can record only the 'lead member' of a group and the number of people with them.
+You can record only the ‘lead member’ of a group and the number of people with them.
+This will be a legal requirement from 18 September in pubs, bars, restaurants and similar establishments.
+You must keep this information for at least 21 days before destroying it.
 You can refuse entry to people who will not give their details, as long as it is not seen as discriminatory.